MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 <center><img src="{{ site.baseurl }}/images/multilevel.png" height="300px"></center>

-The kernels are effectively also represented in the same IR, as children of a "kernel" node.
+The kernels are also represented in the same IR, as children of a "kernel" node.
 At the code generation stage, everything outside of the kernel nodes is converted into host code (right now C++), and the kernels are converted into device code (OpenMP C++ or GLSL/HLSL).
 This way the entire program is represented in a single IR, and the compiler can optimize it globally both for CPU and GPU parts.

 Since the IR is the same for all compilation stages, you could for example input both high level tensor operations together with explicitly specified kernels, and it can already be done like this: